-The most environmentally-friendly developers that are widely-available are Xtol and Eco-Pro Ascorbic Acid developer.
-Both of these developers use phenidone — which is the least toxic developer available — as their primary developing agent with ascorbic acid (a.k.a.
+The most environmentally-friendly developers that are widely available are Xtol and Eco-Pro Ascorbic Acid developers.
+Both of these developers use Phenidone — which is the least toxic developer available — as their primary developing agent with ascorbic acid (a.k.a.
 Vitamin C) to keep fog levels down.
 They’re available in powder kits that make 5L of solution.

 The eco-pro version is an Xtol clone, meaning the two can be used pretty well interchangeably.
 Since Kodak has been having some supply issues due to Xtol dying before it’s even mixed, Eco-Pro is likely going to be the best option for most photographers

 There is one new option that is just starting to breach the market, and that’s Black White and Green by Flic Film.
 This is another Phenidone-ascorbate developer that works very similarly to XTol and Eco-Pro, except that it comes in an easy-to-use, highly-stable liquid format.
 Black White and Green comes in a viscous green liquid that feels a lot like Kodak’s old HC-110 formula.

 In my initial tests, Black White and Green is a remarkable developer and is absolutely worth checking out before it gets more expensive.
 Learn more about it on the manufacturer’s website, or see my latest article that takes an in-depth look on the most eco-friendly film developer options available.

 The most environmentally-friendly developer is the one that can be made from ingredients you have at home